-Have you ever wondered just how secure is Bitstamp exchange?
-The following Bitstamp review will strive to show you how this young startup has flourished over its six-year existence.
-From consistently high trading volumes, to becoming western Europe’s leading platform for trading Bitcoin and a limited selection of major cryptocurrencies – Bitstamp’s fast progress has impressed observers, investors, and users alike.
+The following Bitstamp review will strive to show you how this young startup has flourished since its launch in 2011.
+From consistently high trading volumes, to becoming western Europe’s leading platform for trading Bitcoin and a limited selection of other major cryptocurrencies, Bitstamp’s fast progress has impressed observers, investors, and users alike.

 When two 20-year-old Slovenian college-dropouts wanted to invest in bitcoin in 2011, they decided to launch Bitstamp.
 Software developer and part-time bitcoin miner Damijan Merlak and computer salesman Nejc Kodrič discovered a gap in availability of exchange services for European bitcoin users.

-The two childhood friends decided to set up Bitstamp as an alternative to Mt.
+The two childhood friends (pictured below) decided to set up Bitstamp as an alternative to Mt.
 Gox and as an easy option for Bitcoin users in Slovenia and surrounding countries.
 When Mt.
-Gox collapsed in early 2014, Bitstamp started to receive more international clientele.
+Gox collapsed in early 2014, Bitstamp started to establish a more international clientele.
 It has since grown to become a major player in the industry.

 - Offers a very simple buy/sell user interface, combined with advanced trading pages with detailed graphs, and trading parameters.